rolandtritsch/scala-corner/README.md

 free space).
 This also means that the grid (or more specifically the `Map`) does not have to be a square.

-Note: The grid can contain multiple regions with same cell values that are not connected.
+Note: The grid can contain multiple regions with the same cell values (BUT they need to be horizontally and vertically and diagonally separated from each other (by another region and/or free space)).
 This is not a region finder.
 It is a corner counter.

 This implementation is not optimized for performance.
 But it will probably be good enough for a lot of use cases.
 And it can be used (as a reference